Diassdp/B-Cash/README.md

 ## Permission

 - Internet\
-  The app needs access to the internet to communicate with the server and retrieve data for various features, such as user authentication and soil analysis
+  The app needs access to the internet to communicate with the server and retrieve data for various features, such as posting product, getting product, and bartrade.
 - Camera\
-  The camera permission is required to allow the app to utilize the device's camera for capturing images of soil samples.
+  The camera permission is required to allow the app to utilize the device's camera for product images to be analyzed and posted for product posting.
+- Gallery\
+  The Gallery permission is required to allow the app to utilize the device's Gallery for product images to be analyzed and posted for product posting.

 ## Build With